ikofori/ikofori.github.io/_pages/about.md

 ## About me

-I am a Researcher at [Maynooth University](https://www.maynoothuniversity.ie/) in Ireland.
+I am an [Economist](https://ikofori.github.io/) based in Dublin, Ireland.
 I hold a PhD in Economics (Methods and Models for Economic Decisions) from the University of Insubria in Italy.
 I have a strong research and teaching portfolio in **Development Economics** and **Applied Econometrics**.

 I combine data science, econometrics, and machine learning skills to address social progress issues.
 I lead research efforts aimed at tracking the progress of countries/territories in Inclusive Green Growth.
 My current research agenda centres on innovation, impact evaluation, green transition, and inclusive green growth.